 “What are you in for?”
 We do not ask this.
 But I understand now that for those of us who love people on the inside, not asking those questions protects us as much (or more) than the prisoner.
 It kept me from seeing my brother through the eyes of his victims.
 I did not know if I could see him through those eyes, and feel the same way about him.
 I wanted and desperately needed to see Kakamia as the prisoner who, against all odds, worked to turn his life around, who was committed to changing himself and this world, who used his art as an instrument to implement that change.
 And he is that.

 The truth is always more complicated.

-Excerpted from Angels with Dirty Faces by Walidah Imarisha and published with permission from AK Press
+Reprinted with permission from Angels with Dirty Faces by Walidah Imarisha and published by AK Press, 2016.